Den Danske Vitruvius: History

 Lauritz de Thurah had a military education and was a self-taught architect who learned much of what he knew by studying the inspiring buildings he saw on his travels outside Denmark between 1729 and 1731.
 His architectural writings can be seen as a natural continuation of this interest.

 In 1735, de Thurah received a royal grant to collect information and to write a comprehensive work on architecture in Denmark, detailing all the royal buildings in the country.

 It appeared between 1746 and 1749, published at the King's expense, and printed by the best Danish printer at that time, Ernst Henrich Berling.

 Contents

 Den Danske Vitruvius provides a richly illustrated documentation of monumental Danish buildings of the period.
 Like Campbell's work, it is not a treatise in the empirical vein but basically a cateloque of designs.
 Descriptions are short and text appears in Danish, French, and German in parallel columns.

-First volume, with 121 plates, covers the most important buildings in Copenhagen within all categories, down to two burgouis houses at Kongens Nytorv.
+The first volume, with 121 plates, covers the most important buildings in Copenhagen within all categories, down to two burgouis houses at Kongens Nytorv.
 The second volume has 161 plates and covers all royal palaces and other buildings of note in the rest of Denmark.

 Buildings are shown in plan, section and elevation as well as many bird's-eye perspective.
 All prospects are drawn by Johan Jacob Bruun.
 Many of the plates were executed by Michael Keyl and C.L.
 Wüst, two German engravers who were commissioned by Thurah especially for the project.